 When do I have to select a major?

-Many freshmen are uncertain about a major, so they enroll in our "arts and sciences undeclared" program.
 Your first-year courses will encompass a range of disciplines, giving you the opportunity and time to decide what field most appeals to you—then you select a specific major by your junior year.
 Support programs during the first year provide guidance about your plans for the future.

 Your first year